Khalidelaasry/alx-low_level_programming/README.md

 22. **0x15.
 C - File I/O**: Introduction to file input/output operations in C.

+23. **0x17.
+C - Doubly linked lists**: Introduction to doubly linked lists in C.

+24. **0x18.
+C - Dynamic libraries**: This project involves creating and using dynamic libraries in C.

 ## About ALX

 ALX is a software engineering program that offers an intensive curriculum covering various aspects of software development, system engineering, and DevOps practices.
 It provides hands-on projects and assignments to help learners gain practical experience in these domains.